DIWA MENTAL HEALTH SURVEY (DMHS)

 Ethics Approval and Registration.
 2018-239-01 (UP Manila Research Ethics Board), 2016-1050 (UP Manila Research Grants Administration Office), 2nd floor Paz Mendoza Building, College of Medicine, University of the Philippines, Manila, 547 Pedro Gil Street, Ermita, 1000 Manila; telephone: +63 2 526 4346, mobile: +63 (92) 7236 4910, email: firstname.lastname@example.org

 Basic Eligibility.
 Only University of the Philippines (UP) students are eligible to participate.
-This includes students who graduated in the 1st semester of AY2018-19.
+This includes students who graduated in the 1st semester of AY2018-19 for the survey questionnaire.
+For the FGDs, only students at UP Diliman, UP Manila, UP Baguio, and UP Los Banos are eligible.
+Students participating in the FGDs need not have taken the survey.
 Participants must between the age of 18 and 35 years at the time of the survey.
-They must have completed the online survey in order to be part of the FGDs.
-However, they are not required to participate in the FGDs.

 Possible risks.
 All research involve risk.
 Potential risks associated with participation in the DMHS are unlikely, of low risk, and considered transient.
 Participants might feel uncomfortable answering mental health related questions, which might lead to psychological distress.
 This is highly unlikely.

 Benefits.
 The potential direct individuals benefits to participants are minimal and are limited to the overarching benefit to the population as a whole.
 The survey might lead to self-reflection about their own health, behaviors, and community.
 Bringing these issues to awareness might lead to new information or knowledge.
 The findings might inform policies and program planning for the UP System and for each campus.
 The data also contributes to the dearth of mental health research that the newly signed Mental Health Act 2018 highlights as a key provision.